andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 Natural Language Processing (NLP for short) is a broad term used to describe Machine Learning/Artificial Intelligence techniques for understanding language.
 The name of the area is a bit of a misnomer since some people recognize three broad areas that NLP has:
 - **Natural Language Processing (NLP)**: How do we process "human-understandable" language into "machine-understandable" input
-- **Natural Language Generation (NLU)**: How can we use machines to generate sensical speech and text
+- **Natural Language Generation (NLU)**: How can we use machines to generate sensible speech and text
 - **Natural Language Understanding (NLG)**: How can we make machine understand what we mean when we communicate

-Note that most problem end up having overlaps between the three areas, with NLP being quite necessary for the other two.
+Note that most problems end up having overlaps between the three areas, with NLP being quite necessary for the other two.
 For instance, it is hard for a machine to understand language if it is not able to first process it.

 ## Language Models